 - aws:userid, outside the pattern “AROLEID:*”

 Employ tools like AWS Trusted Advisor for an initial assessment of your S3 setup.
 For ongoing monitoring and advanced analysis, consider AWS Config rules like s3-bucket-public-read-prohibited and s3-bucket-public-write-prohibited.
 Additionally, tools like Sonrai can provide deeper insights and help enforce security controls.

 4. Enable Multi-factor Authentication (MFA) Delete

 Enhance your bucket security by enabling Multi-factor Authentication (MFA) Delete.
 This feature requires additional authentication for permanently deleting an object version or changing the bucket’s versioning state, adding an extra layer of security.

 When a bucket is MFA Delete-enabled, a bucket owner must include the ‘x-amz-mfa’ request header in requests to permanently delete an object version or change the bucket’s versioning state.

 In addition, requests that include ‘x-amz-mfa’ are required to include HTTPS.
 A header’s value contains an authentication device’s serial number, authentication code, and a space.
 Failure to include this information in the request header will result in a failed request.

-AWS now offers Multi-Region Application Architecture that enables users to create fault-tolerant applications with failover to backup regions.
-This service uses S3 Cross-Region replication and Amazon DynamoDB Global Tables to asynchronously replicate application data across a primary and secondary AWS region.
+Utilize AWS’s Multi-Region Application Architecture for fault-tolerant applications.
+This setup uses S3 Cross-Region replication and DynamoDB Global Tables for asynchronous data replication across primary and secondary regions, enhancing disaster recovery capabilities.